We have helped to secure more than $80 billion in jury verdicts and settlements since 1955.

 After discovering the link between Depo-Provera and meningioma, patients have filed claims against drugmaker Pfizer.
 The lawsuits accuse the company of knowing about the risks associated with the drug and failing to provide sufficient warnings to patients and healthcare providers.

-By clicking the "I agree" and "Submit for Free Evaluation" buttons, I agree to the POLICIES AND DISCLAIMERS, including arbitration provision therein, and consent to receive marketing emails, calls and/or texts, including those made using an automated system and/or artificial/prerecorded voice messages, from or on behalf of Levin Papantonio regarding their services in response to my inquiry at the telephone number(s) provided above, even if currently listed on any state, federal or corporate Do Not Call registry.
-I understand my consent to receive automated marketing calls/texts is not required as a condition of purchasing any services.
-However, if I do not consent, then I must call the law firm directly at 800-277-1193 in order to obtain services.
-I can revoke my consent at any time.
+I agree to LP's Policies and Disclaimers, and I consent to receive emails, calls, and texts, including those made by an automated system, from or on behalf of Levin Papantonio.
+My consent is effective even if my number is listed on any state, federal or corporate do-not-call registry.
+I understand my consent to receive automated marketing calls/texts is not required as a condition of purchasing any services and that I can revoke my consent, at any time, by writing to contact@levinlaw.com.